sungvadan/vocabulaire/Anglais.md

 bakery					| boulanger
-promote your self		| you need to promote yourself somehow a bunch of 				| un ton , un tas apart from 				| à part de except for 				| i.e flyer					| prospectus (to quang cao) along with				| ainsi que superintendence			| surveillance
+promote your self		| you need to promote yourself somehow a bunch of 				| un ton , un tas apart from 				| She eats all types of food apart from Indian food. except for 				| I like everyone here except for Sam. except  				| I like everyone here except Sam. flyer					| prospectus (to quang cao) along with				| ainsi que superintendence			| surveillance